America is home to so many haunted places and scary locations to visit – continue reading to see if there are scary places near you! I bet there is!

 2. VILLISCA AX MURDER HOUSE, IOWA

-No. 2 on our list of the most haunted places in the US is Villisca Axe Murder House.
+No. 2 on our list of the most haunted places in the US is Villisca Axe Murder House in Iowa.
 Widely regarded by many paranormal experts as the most haunted house in America.

 One night in June 1912, the Moore’s, their four children, and two of their children’s friends were brutally murdered one by one with an ax.